NCAR/H5Z-SPERR/README.md

 H5Z-SPERR cd_values = 268651725u (Filter ID = 32028).
 Please use this value as a single 32-bit unsigned integer in your applications.
 ```
+Note: an integer produced by `generate_cd_values` can be decoded by another command line tool, `decode_cd_values`,
+to show the coded compression parameters.

 ## Use in NetCDF-4 APIs
 `H5Z-SPERR` also facilitates the application of SPERR compression on